A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Proof of Theorems A and B

-We first consider the case of $q$ odd.
-The case for even $q$ is essentially identical (treated below), the only difference is the explicit formula for the transfer operators.
+In this section we consider the case of $q$ odd.
+The case for even $q$ is essentially identical (treated in Section~\ref{sec:iso_even} below), the only difference is the explicit formula for the transfer operators.
 Thus, let $q$ be odd.
 Then